SAFE: Machine Unlearning With Shard Graphs: Prototypical classifier

 Class prototypes are another viable approach to forgetting used by ARCANE \cite{arcane}.
 Given a dataset $D=\{(x_i, y_i)\}_{i=1}^N$ and an embedding $z = f_w(x)$, we define the prototype of the $k$-th class as

-where $D^{(c)}$ are the samples of class $k$ and $N_c =|D^{(k)}|$.
+where $D^{(k)}$ are the samples of class $k$ and $N_c =|D^{(k)}|$.
 We can then construct a simple linear classifier

 where $d_\text{cos}$ denotes the cosine distance.
-Such ``prototypical'' classifier allows instantaneous forgetting: to forget a training sample $(x_i, y_i)$ we just need to remove it from its class prototype $p_{y_i} \mapsto \frac{ N_c\, p_{y_i} - f_w(x_i)}{N_c-1}$.
-On the other hand, this classifier has suboptimal classification accuracy compared to a classifier trained on large shards of data.
+Such ``prototypical'' classifiers allow instantaneous forgetting: to forget a training sample $(x_i, y_i)$ we just need to remove it from its class prototype $p_{y_i} \mapsto \frac{ N_c\, p_{y_i} - f_w(x_i)}{N_c-1}$.
+On the other hand, this classifier has suboptimal classification accuracy compared to a trained classifier on large shards of data.

 However, when the shards consists only of a few samples, classifiers trained on individual shards may overfit.
-In such cases, the prototypical classifier can be used to provide a inductive bias.
-Since the added computational and space complexity to use the prototypical classifier is negligible, we use it by default in \name using the following expression:
+In such cases, the prototypical classifier can be used to provide an inductive bias \cite{snell2017prototypical}.
+Since the added computational and space complexity to use the prototypical classifier is negligible, we combine it into the \name model using the following expression:

 where $M(G)$ is the ensemble model in \cref{eq:safe-training}, $\operatorname{Proto}$ denotes the prototype-based classifier and $\lambda = \exp\big(-\frac{d \cdot |S|}{100}\big)$ is an interpolation weight that relies more on the prototypical classifier when the amount of data $d|S|$ used to train each adapter is small.